 Net Profit Margin on the other hand is a measurement of how much income is generated from the overall revenue.
 The formula to calculate Net Profit Margin is Net Profit divided by Net Sales.
 The average net profit margin is around 10% varies by industry.

-The final ratio uses to calculate the performance of the company is by using Return on Sales, these ratios will evaluate how the company turn the sales into profit.
-The formula to calculate return on sales is by dividing the operating income to net sales.
+The final ratio uses to calculate the performance of the company is by using Return on to calculate return on sales is by dividing the operating income to net sales.
 A good average ROS is around 5% to 10% and this varies between industry.